Introduction: Becoming a Friendly & Fair Teacher

 - Let these students occasionally work outside the classroom, preferably under supervision.
 This also gives the class a break.

 - Give these students a place at the back of the class.
 They then have an overview and do not have to turn around to see everyone.
-When they see that everyone is working with concentration, perhaps they will copy the good example set by fellow students.
+When they see that everyone is working with concentration, they probably copy the good example set by fellow students.

 - Let them take a walk around if they have too much energy.